espressomd/espresso/doc/sphinx/contributing.rst

 reader to go directly to the URL.
 Among other things, one can find information about the following topics there:

--  Latest stable release of and older releases
+-  Latest stable release of |es| and older releases

 -  Obtaining development version of |es|